opiopan/fsmapper/docs/sdkdocs/tutorial/custom_device.md

 sidebar_position: 100
 ---

-# Tutorial: Custom Device Plugin
+# Custom Device Plugin Tutorial

 This tutorial walks through a minimal but practical example of a **Custom Device Plugin** for fsmapper.